-- 3.10 When modelled on Elmhurst SAP software, the specification outlined above sees the dwelling exceed minimum Part L1 of the Building Regulations requirements by 84.17%.
+- 3.10 When modelled on Elmhurst SAP software, the specification outlined above sees the dwellings exceed minimum Part L1 of the Building Regulations requirements by between 59.14-60.13% (dependent on the individual unit).
 This is a significant uplift and reflects well on the proactive approach to this issue proposed. - 3.11 Not all energy use is controlled by the Building Regulations and with this in mind, all 'White Goods' supplied - fridge-freezer, washing machine and dishwasher - will be rated as minimum 'A' under the EU Energy Labelling Scheme and attention will be paid to the energy specification of all electrical equipment to be installed within the dwellings. - 3.12 Finally, an OWL "Standalone" Electricity Monitor will be installed to allow the householders to monitor and understand their electricity consumption - see image, right.
 The monitor shows consumption or cost per hour (or kWh if preferred) and has a CO2 equivalent reading too.
 Because the monitor is wireless and portable, the householder can easily walk around the house and observe, by switching on and off, how much energy particular devices are using.
 They can also see the overall consumption by day / week / month and compare periods to see if savings have been made.